-Lead and inorganic lead compounds were classified by IARC in 1987 as Group 2B, possibly carcinogenic to humans.
+In 1987, elemental lead and inorganic lead compounds were classified by IARC in 1987 as Group 2B, possibly carcinogenic to humans, while organic lead compounds were classified as Group 3, not classifiable as to their carcinogenicity to humans.
 In 2006, IARC re-examined the evidence regarding the carcinogenicity of inorganic and organic lead compounds.
-On the basis of that review, IARC re-classified inorganic lead compounds, upgrading their classification to group 2A, probably carcinogenic to humans.
-Organic lead compounds remained Group 3, not classifiable as to their carcinogenicity to humans.
+Based on new evidence reviewed, IARC re-classified inorganic lead compounds, upgrading their classification to group 2A, probably carcinogenic to humans.
+Organic lead compounds remained Group 3.

 Despite the acknowledged difficulty in controlling for confounding variables, IARC’s decision to reclassify inorganic lead compounds was based on consistently observed increases in lung and stomach cancers in epidemiological studies of inorganic lead compounds; observed cancers of the kidney, brain and nervous system (although studies were based on small numbers); animal data suggesting a causal relationship between inorganic lead exposure and renal cancer; and fairly strong animal data for brain cancer.

-Other health impacts have been studied at length, with well documented effects on the neurological, cardiovascular (blood pressure) and hematological (anemia) systems.
+Other health impacts of lead exposure have been studied at length, with well documented effects on the neurological, cardiovascular and hematological systems.
 Reproductive effects, including miscarriage and pre-term delivery in women, and decreased fertility in men are also associated with moderately high levels of lead exposure.

 The effect of lead is the same regardless of whether exposure occurs through inhalation or ingestion.
 The lead literature is unique in the number of studies examining outcomes in children.
 Their developing nervous systems are particularly sensitive to lead and even small amounts can be hazardous prenatally and in young children.